Welcome to Castle Medical Group

 Please click on the attached Leaflet for more information of what happens when you are referred by your GP to see a specialist.
 This information can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request.
 Please contact T: 0300 311 22 33 or email: firstname.lastname@example.org

-New Mobile telephone SMS service
+Mobile SMS service

-In order for you to take advantage of this new system, please provide the practice will an up to date mobile telephone number that you would like this information sent to.
+In order for you to take advantage of this system, please provide the practice will an up to date mobile telephone number that you would like this information sent to.

 If you no longer want to participate in getting any SMS messages from us, please contact reception who will forward your request to our IT department.